Česká zbrojovka Strakonice: Motorcycle development

 Motorcycle development and production, as well as competition victories in the 1950s and 1960s, enabled the ČZ brand to be among the world's most successful makers of competition and street motorcycles.
 After World War II, ČZ was the second-largest motorcycle manufacturer in Europe.
 It was in this period that the company experienced its greatest racing successes.
 It began competing in the 250 cc and 350 cc classes of Grand Prix motorcycle road racing.
 These bikes, although technically refined, were rarely very competitive with bikes from the powerful Italian factories such as MV Agusta, Gilera and Mondial.

 The ČZ 501 Čezeta (1957) scooter design has become iconic throughout Eastern Europe, Russia, Vietnam and Cuba. Čezeta thus became Vespa of these Republics.

-The ČZ factory recorded an historic victory in the 1963 FIM Motocross World Championship when factory rider Vlastimil Valek rode a 263cc ČZ motorcycle to win the first moto of the 500cc Czechoslovakian Motocross Grand Prix.
+The ČZ factory recorded an historic victory in the 1963 FIM Motocross World Championship when factory rider Vlastimil Válek rode a 263cc ČZ motorcycle to win the first moto of the 500cc Czechoslovak Motocross Grand Prix.
 His victory marked the first time that a two-stroke powered motorcycle had won the premier division of the Motocross World Championships.

 In the 1969, ČZ made the technically advanced "Type-860" GP model with a 350 cc V4 engine, developed by the engineer František Pudil.
 This advanced bike, with dual overhead camshaft, 16 valves, 8-speed gearbox, Ceriani forks and Dell'Orto SSI carburetors, produced 63 hp at 16,000 rpm with a maximum speed of 240 km/h.
-The V-4 achieved several good results: the best being in 1971, at the Czechoslovakian Grand Prix when Bohumil Stasa finished second behind Jarno Saarinen on his 350 cc Yamaha.
+The V-4 achieved several good results: the best being in 1971, at the Czechoslovak Grand Prix when Bohumil Staša finished second behind Jarno Saarinen on his 350 cc Yamaha.
 In 1972, the bike almost won the Austrian Grand Prix.
 With just a few laps to go in the race, the ČZ was leading Giacomo Agostini's MV Agusta when it had to retire with mechanical problems.
 In 1972, ČZ abandoned Grand Prix road racing competitions to concentrate its efforts on motocross, a less expensive form of competition.

 ČZ proved to be much more successful with motocross and became well known for its powerful two-stroke off-road motorcycles.
 They were the first company to use expansion chambers in their exhaust pipes.
 In the 1960s, they became the dominant force in off-road competition, winning seven Grand Prix motocross World Championships and dominating the International Six Day Trial.

 By the 1970s, with the advent of inexpensive and technically advanced Japanese motorcycles, ČZ lost an increasing share of the motorcycle market.
 Ironically, many of the innovations successfully pioneered by ČZ were copied by the Japanese factories.
 In 1993, the motorcycle branch of ČZ was bought by the Italian motorcycle manufacturer Cagiva, who intended to use the Czech factories to build their own brand of motorcycles as well as new ČZ and Jawa models.
 The venture failed in 1997 due to Cagiva's financial difficulties, and the ČZ motorcycle brand went out of production.

 Since 2018, the company Čezeta Motors is producing electric scooters Čezeta 506.